What is 3D Rendering and Architectural Rendering?

 5. Refining & Post Production

 Although it is not always necessary, traditionally once rendering is complete.
-The artist will have to do additional editing to fine-tune the image’s appearance.
-This might include a combination of extra lighting, texturing, or other editing processes both in the 3d render software and in photoshop, providing a polish to the image or video being created.
+We will have to do additional editing to fine-tune the image’s appearance.
+Additionally, this might include a combination of extra lighting, texturing, or other editing processes both in the 3d render software and in photoshop, providing a polish to the image or video being created.

 What you need to get a 3D Render from Visual Render